Pesto Chicken Recipe

 • Consider adding in your favorite veggies like broccoli, green beans, bell peppers, or asparagus

 • On a keto diet? you may use heavy cream as the base of the sauce.
-Then you can serve it with cauliflower rice or zucchini noodles.
+Then you can serve it with spaghetti squash, cauliflower rice, or zucchini noodles.

 creamy chicken breast in a black skillet